Question: Tests to determine the cause of sciatica?

 - Leg Pain and Numbness: What Might These Symptoms Mean?

-- Introduction to Diagnostic Studies for Back Pain
+- Introduction to Diagnostic Studies for Back and Neck Pain

 In Spine-health’s Doctor Advice section, physicians respond to frequently asked questions about back pain issues.
 These responses represent the opinion of one physician, and do not necessarily reflect the views of the broader medical community.
 The advice presented has not been peer reviewed by Spine-health’s medical advisory board.